What is the overhead cost?

 Businesses must keep all the expenses in mind, including direct and indirect costs and must pay them on a regular basis, no matter how much the company sells.
-For example, a service-based business pays expenses including rent, utilities, and insurance that adds up to direct costs of providing its service.
+For example, a service-based business pays expenses including rent, utilities, and insurance that add up to the direct costs of providing its service.

 How to calculate the overhead costs?

-It would be much easier to calculate the business’s overhead cost if you categorize them over a while.
+It would be much easier to calculate the business’s overhead costs if you categorize them over a while.
 Doing so will make it easier for you to calculate the overhead cost by the end of the month.